leikkisa/bookmarks/README.md

 # Learners Guild Shared Bookmarks
-Phil and I put our bookmarks together to create this shared bookmarks file that we thought would be useful
+Phil and I put our bookmarks together to create this shared bookmarks file that we thought would be useful.
+Feel free to suggest changes either on GitHub or to one of us directly.

 Import instructions
 1. Download the HTML file in this repo